zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-01-being-architect.markdown

 Career growth involves more than just acquiring knowledge—it also means **broadening your perspective**, deepening professional relationships, and learning to communicate effectively in both technical and business contexts.

 For more information on how architects evolve in their careers, see [Architects’ Career Paths](#career-paths).

+Taken together, these themes define the human side of Grounded Architecture.
+The framework may provide structure, but its effectiveness depends on architects who can combine judgment, influence, practical skill, and credibility.
+The chapters that follow explore those demands in more detail, from capability building and impact to leadership, collaboration, and long-term growth.